 Fannie Mae recommends that buyers spend no more than 28 percent of their income on housing.
 Push past 30 percent and you risk becoming house-poor.

-5. Talk to reputable estate agents in your area about the real estate climate
+5. Talk to reputable estate agents in your area about the housing climate

 Do they believe prices will continue falling or do they think your area has hit bottom or will rise soon?